piotrsuchy/flight-optimisation/README.md

 PAS_CRD_ARR: This refers to "Passengers Carried Arriving".
 It might indicate the total number of passengers carried on all arriving flights.

 PAS_CRD_DEP: This refers to "Passengers Carried Departing".
 It might indicate the total number of passengers carried on all departing flights.

+## Notes

+- From Airlines' Crew Pairing Optimization: A Brief Review - Xugang Ye - John Hopkins University, 2007:
+"As an important issue of airlines’ operational planning, crew pairing immediately follows fleet assignment phase and right precedes crew rostering phase.
+A pairing is a sequence of connectable flight legs, within the same fleet, that starts from and ends at the same crew base, where the crew actually lives.
+A pairing is sometimes called an itinerary for the crew assigned to this journey.
+It typically spans from one to five days."